SNAP in Maine

 Maine households can apply for SNAP many ways!

-Mail: Office for Family Independence, 114 Corn Shop Lane, Farmington, ME 04938
+Office for Family Independence, 114 Corn Shop Lane, Farmington, ME 04938

 Email: Farmington.DHHS@Maine.gov